pmadhvi/telness-manager/README.md

 # telness-mananger
-Manages the subscription(Create, Update and Get, and Update of status and activation_date )
+Manages the subscription(Create, Update and Get, and Update of status and activation_date of an subscription)

 ## Description
-The Application exposes rest api's for creating, updataing subscription and  finding existing subscription in system.
+The Application exposes rest api's for creating, updataing subscription and  finding existing subscriptions in system.

 The routes for application includes:
 -----------------------------------------------